ToshioCP/Gobject-tutorial/Readme.md

 # GObject Tutorial for beginners

+The github page of this tutorial is available.
+Click [here](https://toshiocp.github.io/Gobject-tutorial/) to see it.

 #### About this tutorial

 This tutorial is aimed at beginners who are learning the GObject system.